Tokyo Derby (horse race)

+History

-It was first held in 1955, at that time named Haru-no-Kura, meaning 'The Race of Spring race meeting', with a distance of 2000 meters.
-In 1964, its name was changed to Tokyo Metropolis Derby.
-In 1966, its name was changed to Tokyo Derby.
+It was first held in 1955, at that time named Haru-no-Kura, meaning 'The Race of Spring race meeting', over a distance of 2000 meters.
+Its name was changed to Tokyo Metropolis Derby in 1964 and to Tokyo Derby in 1966.

 Its distance has been changed three times.
 From 1955 to 1966, it was 2000 meters long, from 1967 to 1998, 2400 meters and after 1999, 2000 meters.
-Horses belonging to south kanto horseracing can run.
+Horses belonging to south Kanto horseracing can run.

-This is the second leg of triple crown race of mimami kanto horse racing following Haneda Hai.
+Until 2023, this race was the second leg of the South Kanto (Minami-Kanto) triple crown with Haneda Hai and Japan Dirt Derby and only horses belonging to Minami-Kanto Horseracing can run.

+Dirt Grade Promotion

+On 2024, this race was promoted to Domestic Grade 1 (Jpn1) along with Haneda Hai.
+Formerly the second leg of the South Kanto (Minami-Kanto) Triple Crown, it is now the second leg of new japanese Triple Crown of Dirt.
+Entries were expanded to 16 horses with 4 JRA horses and 12 NAR horses.

+Trial races

+Trial races provide automatic berths to the winning horses or placed horses as specified.